Build an Extremely Powerful DIY Pipe Clamp: Simple Welding Project for a Strong Home Tool

 Tools and materials you’ll need

-Materials (typical)
+Materials

-• Nuts sized for the threaded rod
+• Nuts: Sized to match the threaded rod

-• Bearings (used to reduce friction at the screw end)
+• Bearings: Used to reduce friction at the screw end

 Tools

-• Angle grinder (cutting and shaping)
+• Angle grinder for cutting and shaping

-• Drill (if you need extra holes) and measuring tools
+• Drill and measuring tools

-• Welding machine (MIG, TIG, or stick)
+• Welding machine, such as MIG, TIG, or stick

 • Clamps and a flat work surface